De Spelbrekers: Eurovision Song Contest

 In 1962, De Spelbrekers took part in the Dutch national selection for the Eurovision Song Contest, and won with the song "Katinka".
 They went on to participate in the Eurovision Song Contest 1962, held in Luxembourg City on 18 March.
 In a field of 16 contestants, "Katinka" was one of four songs (the others being the entries from Belgium, Spain and Austria) which failed to score.
+During De Spelbrekers performance at the Eurovision Song Contest 1962, there was a power cut that seemed to turn the lights down during parts of De Spelbrekers performance.
+This very well could have been a reason for the nul points.
 This was the first year in which any songs had failed to register at all on the Eurovision scoreboard.
 Nevertheless, "Katinka" proved a success within the Netherlands, and has gone on to become one of the country's better-remembered and recognised Eurovision entries.

 Later career

-The duo never managed to recapture the success of "Oh wat ben je mooi" and "Katinka", and after years of releasing further singles to ever-declining interest, they decided in the mid 1970s to move into music management, their clients including André van Duin, Ben Cramer and Saskia & Serge.
+The duo never managed to recapture the success of "Oh wat ben je mooi" and "Katinka", and after years of releasing further singles to ever-declining interest, they decided in the mid-1970s to move into music management, their clients including André van Duin, Ben Cramer and Saskia & Serge.